bioconda/bioconda.github.io/_sources/recipes/picrust/README.rst.txt

 Notes
 -----
-PICRUST requires a set of large pre\-calculated data files.
-PICRUST contains a script\, \"download\_picrust\_files.py\"\, which downloads the data in the proper location\, and which can be run after PICRUST has been installed.
+PICRUSt requires a set of large pre\-calculated data files.
+PICRUSt contains a script\, \"download\_picrust\_files.py\"\, which downloads the data in the proper location\, and which can be run after PICRUSt has been installed.

 Link to this page